 The engagement team, others in our firm, as appropriate, our firm, and our network of firms have complied with all relevant ethical requirements regarding independence.

-We have applied safeguards related to our preparation of the CRA's financial statements, including, but not limited to, an assessment of management's skill, knowledge, and experience.
+We have applied safeguards related to our preparation of the CRA's financial statements, including, but not limited to, an assessment of management's skill, knowledge, and experience, and by obtaining a completed financial statement disclosure checklist from management.